-Anni and Joseph Albers Lake Verea
+Anni and Josef Albers Lake Verea

 A tender portrait of the Bauhaus couple through ephemera and correspondence from the Albers archive